Anxiety meds for dogs

-- Prescription diets – Veterinary Diet Calm or Hills give you the opportunity to provide anxiety relief in your dog’s daily diet.
+- Prescription diets – Veterinary Diet Calm or Hills allows you to provide anxiety relief in your dog’s daily diet.

 - Anxiety Wraps

-While behavioral drugs for pets has become commonplace, “puppy Prozac” is not a path to take without caution.
+While behavioral drugs for pets have become commonplace, “puppy Prozac” is not a path to take without caution.
 Your vet will determine the best medicine per the Animal Medicinal Drug Use Clarification Act.
-This is the best way to review the indications and mechanisms of action of the different drugs that are available.
+This is the best way to review the indications and mechanisms of action of the different available drugs.

 Your vet will also be better able to familiarize you with the contraindications and adverse effects.
-A vet exam will indicate confounding or comorbidity issues related to the behavior problem that takes into consideration pain, hypersensitivity or sensory decline.
+A vet exam will indicate confounding or comorbidity issues related to the behavior problem that considers pain, hypersensitivity, or sensory decline.

-Anxiety meds for dogs, behavior modification and training are all effective methods for managing behavior problems in your dog.
+Anxiety meds for dogs, behavior modification, and training are effective methods for managing behavior problems in your dog.
 At the same time, it is helpful for dog owners to avoid triggers of aggression.
-Punishment or harsh training methods should be avoided if your goal is teach your dog to overcome behavior problems.
-With patience, guidance from your vet and the appropriate methods to help your nervous dog overcome these issues, you can achieve a happy, peaceful life together.
+Punishment or harsh training methods should be avoided if your goal is to teach your dog to overcome behavior problems.
+With patience, guidance from your vet, and the appropriate methods to help your nervous dog overcome these issues, you can achieve a happy, peaceful life together.